Agriculture H-1B Sponsorship Jobs in Maine

 Get Access To All Jobs

-Job Roles in Agriculture in Maine
+H-1B Agriculture Job Roles in Maine

-Retail Banking Associate35 jobs
+Retail Banking Associate33 jobs

-Sales25 jobs
+Sales21 jobs

-Account Management5 jobs
+Account Management2 jobs

-See all 60+ Agriculture Maine jobs
+See all 56+ Agriculture H-1B Jobs in Maine

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Agriculture Maine roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Agriculture H-1B Sponsorship Jobs in Maine: Frequently Asked Questions

 Which agriculture companies sponsor H-1B visas in Maine?

-Maine's H-1B agriculture sponsors tend to be research-driven organizations rather than traditional farms.
+Maine's H-1B visa agriculture sponsors tend to be research-driven organizations rather than traditional farms.
 The University of Maine System, including its flagship agricultural experiment stations, has a history of sponsoring H-1B workers in scientific roles.
 Private-sector sponsors include food technology and bioprocessing companies operating in the state.
 Large national agribusiness firms with Maine operations have also filed H-1B petitions for specialized technical positions.

 Which cities in Maine have the most agriculture H-1B sponsorship jobs?